okx/okexchain-docs/docs/developers/KIP20Tokens/issue-token.md

 d.
 Step4: Click “ABI” to copy the contract abi and save it.
 ![avatar](../../img/issue-token-04.png)
-Depoy the contract to OKEXChain
+Depoy the contract to OEC

 a.
 Step1: Click button to switch to compile button.